KruseLuds/reolink-passive-observer/README.md

 from passive observation of Reolink Battery Doorbell network activity.

-Reolink Passive Observer is a small Linux daemon that creates a short-lived Home Assistant MQTT binary sensor from an observable network behavior produced by a Reolink battery device.
+Reolink Passive Observer is a small Linux daemon that creates a short-lived Home Assistant MQTT binary sensor from an observable network behavior (activity/movement) produced by a Reolink battery doorbell.

 The observer does not log in to the device, request a video stream, decrypt HTTPS traffic, or require Reolink credentials.
 It watches a mirrored copy of